biohacking-village/tdcs/README.md

 * tDCS is not approved by the FDA
 * “Transcranial devices are not playthings” (Bikson,  Bestmann, & Edwards 2013)
   * https://www.nature.com/articles/501167b
+* Not suggested for people with a history of epilepsy, has had brain surgery, have a plate in the head
 * External use only
 * 9V battery only